ShouryaSingh2702/University-Portal/README.md

-Please save the files in one Folder
-Run the main.py for the GUI to appear and work.
+Please save the files in one Folder and Run the main.py for the GUI to appear and work.